-If you are a student with learning needs that require special accommodation, contact the Office of Disability Services at 555-5555 or theiremail@email.com, as soon as possible, to make an appointment to discuss your special needs and to obtain an accommodations letter.
+If you are a student with learning needs that require special accommodation, contact SAILS as soon as possible to make an appointment to discuss your special needs and obtain an accommodation letter.
 Please e-mail me as soon as possible in order to set up a time to discuss your learning needs.